harvard-edtech/caccl-deploy/README.md

 `infraStackName` (string) - this tells `caccl-deploy` what set of shared infrastructure resources your app will be deployed into.
 For this setting you just want the string value of the CloudFormation stack name.
 The companion project, [dce-ecs-infra](https://github.com/harvard-edtech/dce-ecs-infra) is what we use to build out that infrastructure.

 `appImage` (string) - this tells `caccl-deploy` where to find your app's Docker image.
 This value should be the ARN of an ECR repo plus an image tag.
-It's also possible to use a DockerHub name:tag combo, but some of the `caccl-deploy` subcommands (`release` for example) are not compatible with that use.

 `certificateArn` (string) - one of the components of the app provisioning that `caccl-deploy` creates is a Application Load Balancer.
 You will need to create (or import) an ACM certificate so that it can be attached to the load balancer.
 This value should be the full ARN of that certfiicate.